pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-05-running-elixir-in-docker.md

 ---
-title: Elixir in a box
+title: Running Elixir in docker
 date: 2021-07-05
-description: "You don't need to install Elixir"
+description: "You don't need to install Elixir and all dependencies.
+You can use docker to make your life easier."
 image: images/posts/elixir-tutorial-elixir-in-a-box.png
 images:
   - images/posts/elixir-tutorial-elixir-in-a-box.png